Kaviar in Norwegian

-For generations, Norwegians have enjoyed Kaviar.
+Norwegians have enjoyed Kaviar for generations.
 It is mostly used as a sandwich spread.

 Usually, it is made by sugar-salting smoked cod roe, which gives it its unique taste and texture.

 This seafood is packaged in convenient tubes for ease of use and storage.
-The contents weight 2.7 grams and are 10 centimeters in length (about 7-1/2 inches).
+The contents weigh 2.7 grams and are 10 centimeters in length (about 7-1/2 inches).